mongodb/docs-mongodb-shell/source/includes/examples/ex-build-info-command.rst

-This command returns the following JSON document that describes your ``mongosh`` build:
+Returns the following document that describes your ``mongosh`` build:

 .. code-block:: javascript
    :copyable: false